ultimate271/notes/достоевский/possessed/possessed01.02.01.Constance Garrett.md

 nobleman, and transferred to an infantry line regiment, and he only escaped worse punishment by special favour.

+## After taking up a sort of exiled life in Petersburg, Nikolay is beckoned by his mother to visit Skvoreshniki
+[Location]: # {Skvoreshniki}
 In 1863 he somehow succeeded in distinguishing himself; he received a cross, was promoted to be a non-commissioned officer, and rose rapidly to the rank of an officer.
 During this period Varvara Petrovna despatched perhaps hundreds of